Super Bowl LVII

 Super Bowl LVII was an American football game played to determine the champion of the National Football League (NFL) for the 2022 season.
 The American Football Conference (AFC) champion Kansas City Chiefs defeated the National Football Conference (NFC) champion Philadelphia Eagles, 38–35.
 The game was played on February 12, 2023, at State Farm Stadium in Glendale, Arizona.
-It was the fourth Super Bowl hosted by the Phoenix metropolitan area, and the third at this venue, with the most recent previously being Super Bowl XLIX in 2015.
+It was the fourth Super Bowl hosted by the Phoenix metropolitan area, and the third at this venue, after Super Bowls XLII in 2008 and XLIX in 2015 when it was known as University of Phoenix Stadium.

 Both teams finished the regular season with a league-best 14–3 record.
-This was the Chiefs' fifth Super Bowl appearance overall and third in the last four seasons.
-This marked the Chiefs' third Super Bowl win, having previously won Super Bowls IV and LIV; the Chiefs previously lost Super Bowls I and LV.
-This was the Eagles' fourth Super Bowl appearance after a win in Super Bowl LII and losses in Super Bowls XV and XXXIX.
+This was the Eagles' fourth Super Bowl appearance, having previously won Super Bowl LII and lost Super Bowls XV and XXXIX.
+This was the Chiefs' fifth Super Bowl appearance overall and third in the last four seasons, having previously won Super Bowls IV and LIV and lost Super Bowls I and LV.

-After the Eagles went into halftime up 24–14, the Chiefs mounted a comeback to win the game 38–35 with a game-winning field goal kicked by Harrison Butker.
-The 73 combined points was the third-highest scoring Super Bowl game, and the 35 scored by the Eagles were the most by the losing team in the Super Bowl.
-Chiefs quarterback Patrick Mahomes was named Super Bowl Most Valuable Player (MVP), completing 21 of 27 passes for 182 yards and three touchdowns, while also rushing six times for 44 yards.
-Mahomes became the first player since Kurt Warner in 1999 to win an NFL MVP and a Super Bowl MVP (let alone a Super Bowl) in the same season.
+The Chiefs won the game 38–35 on a game-winning field goal by Harrison Butker.
+Butker's game-winning kick was set up by a pivotal defensive holding call on Philadelphia cornerback James Bradberry, which was criticized by some observers but supported by others, including Bradberry himself.
+The 73 combined points made this the third-highest scoring Super Bowl game, and the 35 points scored by the Eagles were the most by the losing team in the Super Bowl.
+Chiefs quarterback Patrick Mahomes was named Super Bowl Most Valuable Player (MVP), completing 21 of 27 passes for 182 yards and three touchdowns.
+The three touchdowns and two-point conversion scored by Jalen Hurts tied the record for most points scored by a player in a Super Bowl with 20.
+The game was remembered for the use of signature plays on both sides, with the Chiefs scoring two touchdowns on plays using the Corn Dog misdirection route and the Eagles scoring twice using the Tush Push.

-Fox's broadcast of the game became the second-most-watched program in American television history and the third-most watched American television broadcast with an average of 113 million viewers.
-The halftime show, headlined by Rihanna, peaked at 118.7 million viewers.
+Fox's broadcast of the game became the most-watched program in American television history, with an average of 115.1 million viewers.
+The halftime show, headlined by Rihanna, peaked at 121 million viewers.
+This record would later be broken the following year.

+This was the last Super Bowl that George Toma would serve as groundskeeper for, having previously served as groundskeeper for every Super Bowl since the event's creation.
+The field conditions were criticized by players, particularly for slipperiness.

+Kansas City and Philadelphia would meet for a rematch two years later in Super Bowl LIX, in which the Eagles avenged their loss against the Chiefs, 40–22.
+The victory secured their second Super Bowl title, after Super Bowl LII seven years prior.